-As an experienced leader and partner in conducting community-based research projects, Special Service for Groups takes pride in our ability to provide expert data analysis and research on issues that impact our collective communities.
+An experienced leader and partner in conducting community-based research projects, Special Service for Groups takes pride in our ability to provide expert data analysis and research on issues that impact our collective communities.
 We advance the fields of social work and behavioral health while investing in evidence-based models and practices to improve programming for the diverse ethnic communities.
 It is our goal to use this invaluable data to identify social gaps while simultaneously affecting decision-making and driving change.

-Unsheltered examines a number of community-level economic, demographic and social indicators to help explain why Service Planning Area (SPA) 6 has the highest concentration of homeless persons outside of Downtown LA.
+Unsheltered.
+An examination of community-level economic, demographic and social indicators to help explain why Service Planning Area (SPA) 6 has the highest concentration of homeless persons outside of Downtown LA.
 The policy report highlights a homeless population that has received little attention amid the media and policy debates surrounding homelessness in Skid Row and Downtown, and shows that homeless service providers in South LA receive disproportionately less funding than providers in other areas.

 Collaborative Research Highlights